chupina/chupina/README.md

 - 👋 Hi, I’m Alena  @chupina
-- 🌱 I’m currently learning React + TypeScript
-- 💞️ I’m looking to collaborate on Front- End Projects
+- 💞️ I’m looking to collaborate on Front- End and Flutter Projects
-- 📫 How to reach me - chupina.elen@gmail.com

 <!---
 chupina/chupina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.